awsdocs/amazon-athena-user-guide/doc_source/performance-tuning.md

 Encountered too many errors talking to a worker node.
 The node may have crashed or be under too much load.
 ```

-Due to physical hardware limitations, Athena currently limits per\-node memory usage to 14GB and overall query memory usage to 400GB\.
-Athena also limits the per node data spilled to 90GB\.
-These limits are subject to change\.
-Spill to disk does not happen on every query\.

 ## Query Optimization Techniques<a name="performance-tuning-query-optimization-techniques"></a>

 For queries that require resources beyond existing limits, you can either optimize the query or restructure the data being queried\.
 To optimize your queries, consider the suggestions in this section\.